 There’s this weird phenomenon that happens when you have space.
 You want to fill it… ALL of it!
 Empty space doesn’t tend to stay empty very long.
 When you live in a small space, you’re forced to be more intentional about what you keep around.
 Also, moving every year puts us face to face with what we own.
 Nothing we own gets to hide in a closet only to collect dust.

-3. It’s easy to clean
+3. It’s Easy to Clean

 I’ll admit that when we lived in our house, it didn’t get cleaned very often.
 Even in our 1 or 2 bedroom apartments, we would clean once a month at most.
 Now that we live in a small space, I find myself cleaning all the time.
 It’s so easy to do a quick sweep every day and feel like the entire place is so fresh and so clean clean.